 Meet France's answer to Jack the Ripper - Joseph Vacher.
 As far as killers worse than Jack the Ripper go, Vacher is pretty bad.
-Known as "The French Ripper," Vacher was twice as deadly as his English counterpart, committing horrible acts of violence as he wandered the French countryside.
+Known as "The French Ripper," Vacher was twice as deadly as his English counterpart, committing horrible acts of violence throughout France during the 1890s.
 He was known wear a fur rabbit hat, possibly made from the hide of one of many animals he gleefully killed in front of the general public as he wandered the countryside.
 Later, he turned his twisted animal violence onto 11 known human victims, mutilating and assaulting them even when they were underage or already dead.
 The horrifying facts of the French Ripper are gruesome and almost senseless.

 Unlike Jack the Ripper, who was never caught (or even identified), Vacher was captured and put on trial, although technically he was charged for only one of his crimes.
 And although the French Ripper had spent time in asylums after attempted murder and suicide, he ultimately lost his insanity plea and ultimately died by guillotine in 1898, when he was only 29.